capooti/foss4g_2017_geonode_solr/docs/01_geonode_quickstart.md

 # A GeoNode quickstart

-In this step of the workshop you will use GeoNode as an end user.
+In this first tutorial of the workshop you will use GeoNode as an end user.
 You will upload some layers using the user interface, then you will compile metadata for these layers and create a map with them.

-You will use the datasets you are uploading to GeoNode in the next workshop's steps, so make it sure to follow these instructions carefully.
+You will use the datasets you are uploading to GeoNode in the next workshop's tutorials, so make it sure to follow these instructions carefully.

-You can find the shapefiles that are needed for this step in the *data* directory.
+You can find the shapefiles that are needed for this tutorial in the *data/shapefiles* directory.
 They are zipped, and you don't need to unzip them as GeoNode can import zipped shapefiles.

 ## Overview of the datasets